L-iot/krackattack-all-zero-tk-key/README.md

 ## Warning!
 This code only works with clients that install the all-zero TK in a KraCK attack!
 Please, use [this tool](https://github.com/lucascouto/krackattacks-scripts) to verify if the client is vunarable to the attack.

-## Environment tested
+## Test Environment
-This code was tested with the following equipaments:
+This code was tested with the following equipment:
 * Attacker:
   * Sony Vaio SVT13134CXS
-  * SO: Kali Linux
+  * OS: Kali Linux
   * Wi-Fi NIC: Qualcomm Atheros AR9485.
 Driver: ath9k
   * Wi-Fi usb adapter: TP-LINK TL-WN727N.
 Driver: mt7601u
   * Android smartphone connected via usb to provide 3g internet

-* Client Attacked:
+* Attacked Client :
   * Sony Vaio VGN-FW370J
-  * SO: Ubuntu 17.10
+  * OS: Ubuntu 17.10
   * wpa_supplicant v2.4 (2.4-0ubuntu6 am64)

 * Access Point: